Taber abrading wheels

 For both Calibrase and Calibrade wheels, different grades are furnished to meet varying requirements of abrasive action.
 The composition of Genuine Taber abrading wheels has been carefully chosen to reproduce normal service wear.
 The quality and uniformity of these wheels is maintained by continuous inspection sampling and tightly controlled manufacturing processes.

 Wheels are sold in pairs, and shipped in tight-lidded containers to prevent damage.
-Each wheel is labeled “LEFT WHEEL (or RIGHT WHEEL)” to assure that the mounting position will be duplicated after the wheels have been removed and later re-installed.
+Each wheel is labeled “LEFT WHEEL (or RIGHT WHEEL)” to ensure that the mounting position will be duplicated after the wheels have been removed and later re-installed.
 For Calibrase and Calibrade wheels, the label is also used to indicate the minimum diameter of the wheels (1.75 inch or 44.45 mm OD).
 When the wheel is worn to the label, it must be replaced.

-Depending on the abradant type and test specimen, the wheel surface may change (i.e. become clogged) due to the transfer of material from the test specimen to the abrading wheel, and must be cleaned at frequent intervals.
+Depending on the abradant type and test specimen, the wheel surface may change (i.e. become clogged) due to the transfer of material from the test specimen to the abrading wheel and must be cleaned at frequent intervals.
 Click here for information on Refacing Options.
 As the abrasive coefficient of the wheels can also be altered by oil and other contaminants, handle only the sides of the wheels.

 Most published test methods provide sufficient details on which abrasive wheels to use.
 If you are following a particular standard, please refer to it for the appropriate wheel.
 If your application is not covered by an established procedure, deciding which abrading wheel is best determined with preliminary testing on the actual material.
 The ideal selection criterion is to reproduce, as nearly possible, the wear which the material will be subjected to in actual use.
 It is important to keep in mind that wear is a complex phenomenon that may not be exactly replicated through an accelerated abrasion test, and the abrasive wheels represent a limited subset of actual contact conditions that material surfaces will be subjected to while in service.

 Load references are per arm.
 By itself, the abraser arm provides a standard load of 250 grams on the wheel.
 Using the auxiliary weights, standard wheel loads of 500 or 1000 grams can be obtained.
-Please note, the markings on the auxiliary weights are NOT reflective of the actual mass of the additional weight.
+Please note, that the markings on the auxiliary weights are NOT reflective of the actual mass of the additional weight.
 The auxiliary weights are marked with the TOTAL load that will be exerted on the wheel and equals the combined mass of the abraser arm and auxiliary weights.
-The weight marked 500 gram is actually 250 grams and the weight marked 1000 gram is actually 750 grams.
+The weight marked 500 grams is actually 250 grams and the weight marked 1000 gram is actually 750 grams.

-Calibrase Wheels
+Calibrate Wheels

 CS-8 Calibrase – A resilient wheel that offers a very mild abrading action, designed to operate under loads of 250 or 500 grams.
 Reface with the S-11 refacing disc.

 CS-10F Calibrase – A resilient wheel that offers a mild abrading action, designed to operate under loads of 250 or 500 grams.
-The CS-10F is typically used to test materials such as safety glazing materials and transparent plastics, and should be refaced with the ST-11 refacing stone.
+The CS-10F is typically used to test materials such as safety glazing materials and transparent plastics and should be refaced with the ST-11 refacing stone.

-CS-10 Calibrase – This resilient wheel offers a mild – medium abrading action like that of normal handling, cleaning, and polishing.
-This popular wheel has been used to evaluate a variety of materials including organic coatings, plastics, textiles, leather and paper products.
+CS-10 Calibrase – This resilient wheel offers a mild-medium abrading action like that of normal handling, cleaning, and polishing.
+This popular wheel has been used to evaluate a variety of materials including organic coatings, plastics, textiles, leather, and paper products.
 Reface with the S-11 refacing disc.

 CS-10P Calibrase – The abrasion rate is the same as the CS-10, but this wheel has been engineered so the wheel surface does not load when testing paper products.
-Intended for tests of short duration (e.g. 100 cycles),with refacing after every tenth test.
+Intended for tests of short duration (e.g. 100 cycles), with refacing after every tenth test.

 CS-10W Calibrase – This wheel is the same as the CS-10 but white, to eliminate any color transfer from the wheel to the specimen.

 CS-17 Calibrase – Compared to the CS-10 wheel, the CS-17 produces a harsher abrasion.
-Normally operated using loads of 500 or 1000 grams, this wheel is useful for testing materials such as anodized aluminum, powder coatings, ceramics, plastics and enamels.
+Normally operated using loads of 500 or 1000 grams, this wheel is useful for testing materials such as anodized aluminum, powder coatings, ceramics, plastics, and enamels.
 Reface with the S-11 refacing disc.

-Calibrade Wheels
+Calibrate Wheels

 H-10 Calibrade – A non-resilient, vitrified wheel designed to evaluate steel and ferrous alloys for resistance to abrasion.
 It has also been used to test the effect of hardening and tempering treatment on steel and other ferrous materials.

 H-18 Calibrade – This commonly used non-resilient wheel provides a medium coarse abrasive action.
-It is most often used to evaluate resilient materials such as rubber (non-tacky),certain woven textile fabrics, coated fabrics, and flexible plastic sheets.
+It is most often used to evaluate resilient materials such as rubber (non-tacky), certain woven textile fabrics, coated fabrics, and flexible plastic sheets.

 H-22 Calibrade – The H-22 wheel produces a coarse abrasion.
-It has been used to test rubber, linoleum, leather, deep pile fabrics (such as automobile floor coverings) and concrete.
+It has been used to test rubber, linoleum, leather, deep pile fabrics (such as automobile floor coverings), and concrete.

 H-38 Calibrade – A non-resilient, vitrified abrading wheel comprised of fine abrasive particles.
-Designed to operate with 250 or 500 gram loads, the principal use of this wheel is to test woven and non-woven fabrics.
+Designed to operate with 250 or 500-gram loads, the principal use of this wheel is to test woven and non-woven fabrics.
 Must be refaced using the Taber Wheel Refacer and multi-point diamond tool.

 Specialty Wheels / Abradants

 CS-0 Rubber (same as S-32) – A resilient wheel containing no abrasive particles.
 Intended for use when a very mild abrasive action is required, or for wet tests such as determining the relative abrasion of dental pastes, cleaning powders, or similar compounds.
-Adhesive sandpaper strips can be adhered to the periphery of the CS-0 wheel to evaluate the abrasion resistance of high-pressure decorative laminates and other products.
+Adhesive sandpaper strips can adhere to the periphery of the CS-0 wheel to evaluate the abrasion resistance of high-pressure decorative laminates and other products.
 CS-0 wheels have an expiration and should not be used after the date printed on the label.

 CS-5 Felt – This abrading wheel is manufactured from a densely compacted wool felt.
 Designed to be tested with 250 or 500-gram loads, its principal use is in testing textile fabrics when the service wear requires one fibrous material to rub against another.